meizabel/documentation/concepts.md

 **Event** is something that happened in the past.
 Capture all changes to an application state as a sequence of events.
 In Spine events are defined as protobuf messages.
 Find out more about [Writing an Event] .

-**Aggregate** is a pattern in Domain-Driven Design.
-According to  [Martin Fowler](http://martinfowler.com/bliki/DDD_Aggregate.html), a DDD aggregate is a cluster of domain objects that can be treated as a single unit.
+**Aggregate** , a DDD aggregate is a cluster of domain objects that can be treated as a single unit.

 Specifically, an aggregate will handle commands, apply events, and have a state model encapsulated within it that allows it to implement the required command validation, thus upholding the invariants (business rules) of the aggregate.
 Read more on declaring an [Aggregate](/java/aggregate.md)) in Spine.